1 Day in Ho Chi Minh City: A How-To Guide

 Estimated visiting duration: 15-30 minutes.

 One of the iconic representations of Saigon, Ben Thanh Market is a dynamic trading center that should not be missed by any first-time travelers.
-Visitors would be delighted that they can find here most of the sought-after goods such as the local handicrafts, food, clothes, footwear, and many other kinds of souvenirs just to name a few.
+Visitors would be delighted that they can find here most of the sought-after goods such as local handicrafts, food, clothes, footwear, and many other kinds of souvenirs just to name a few.

-Being a hotspot for tourism, this brings thousands of visitors to Ben Than Market yet locals also flock here daily to seek the freshest ingredients for their home-made meals.
+Being a hotspot for tourism, this brings thousands of visitors to Ben Than Market yet locals also flock here daily to seek the freshest ingredients for their homemade meals.
 If you thrive to experience an authentic ambiance like this, make sure to check it out early in the morning before the heat hits the city at noon.

 For foodies and persons with a hefty appetite, rejoice!
 Ben Thanh is definitely a real heaven on Earth.
 A small section at the back of the building is where a plethora of hawker-style food stalls are lined up, serving a variety of Vietnamese food that you never knew existed.
 Noodles, rice, spring rolls, pancakes, desserts, and drinks, you name it, they’ve got it!

 “What is the best thing to take home from Saigon?”.
 No worries as you’re not alone.
-Most tourists ponder on the same question!
+Most tourists ponder the same question!
 Make sure to have a look at some of the nuts, local sweets, and fruits that fill the air with their delicate aroma.
 Tourists who frequent Saigon love these delicacies since it represents the authentic taste that can only be found in Vietnam.

 To the thrifty ladies finding to strike a bargain, the central area of the market might be a noteworthy place to look out for.
-Kiosks gathered at the middle sell clothes, shoes, lacquer arts and other apparel that you could haggle with.
+Kiosks gathered in the middle sell clothes, shoes, lacquer art, and other apparel that you could haggle with.
 Whereas, the gazebos that surround the market have their offers with a fixed but fair price.
 If bargaining is not your strongest suit, then this is probably the place for you!

 Ben Thanh market is huge and sneaking through the jam-packed alleys is a bit rough sometimes.
 With hungry pedestrians huddled here and bustling crowds over there, make sure to pay good attention to your own belongings!
-Speaking of hungry pedestrians, most of the famished swarms the market around 7 AM in the evening, as over 20 sidewalk eateries open their doors to treat tourists looking for dinner with their mouth-watering dishes.
-Some of the best foods recommended by patrons are the wok-fried noodles, grilled BBQ, seafood hotpot, crispy rice pancakes and many more.
+Speaking of hungry pedestrians, most of the famished swarm the market around 7 AM in the evening, as over 20 sidewalk eateries open their doors to treat tourists looking for dinner with their mouth-watering dishes.
+Some of the best foods recommended by patrons are wok-fried noodles, grilled BBQ, seafood hotpot, crispy rice pancakes, and many more.

 Address: Le Loi street, Ben Thanh Ward, District 1, Ho Chi Minh City.